Article 4 Directions & Regulation 7 Directions

-The Regulation 7 Direction will come into force on 1 September 2021.
+The Regulation 7 Direction came into force on 1 September 2021.

 ‘To Let’ signs usually benefit from deemed Advertisement Consent and do not require permission from the Council to be displayed on a property.
-The Regulation 7 Direction will remove the deemed consent for the display of ‘To Let’ signs on residential properties.
-From 1 September 2021, ‘To Let’ signs cannot be displayed in relation to residential properties in the areas covered by the Regulation 7 Direction.
+The Regulation 7 Direction removes the deemed consent for the display of ‘To Let’ signs on residential properties.
+‘To Let’ signs cannot be displayed in relation to residential properties in the areas covered by the Regulation 7 Direction.

 ‘To Let’ signs for commercial property (this does not include properties in residential use) and ‘For Sale’ signs will still benefit from deemed consent and can be displayed in most cases.